-In 1992, he returned to University Hospital for further training with the Primary Care Unit in preparation for his career as a general practitioner in private practice.
+In 1992, he returned to University Hospital for further training with the Primary Care Unit in preparation for his career as a private general practitioner.
 He joined a small group practice in 1993 before setting out on his own private practice in Bandar Sungai Long in July 1996.

-Dr. Ong is also very active in social and Buddhist works.
-He was the founding President of Sungai Long Buddhist Society, which started in 1996.
+Dr. Ong is also very active in Buddhist work.
+He was the founding President of Sungai Long Buddhist Society, which started in 1996 and formally registered in 2006.
 He was also the founding President of the Maha Karuna Compassionate Home in Taman Midah which houses the old and the destitute.

 Dr. Ong believes strongly in the benefits of meditation.
 He has been meditating since 1993.
 He has also written a book called “Meditation: Tool for Transformation” which is available in e-book format.

 He has authored several books on personal transformation and health in e-book format.
 Two of them – The Book of Personal Transformation and Daily Mindfulness for Personal Transformation – are available in printed form.
-He is also one of the contributing authors to “101 Great Ways to Improve Your Life – Volume 3“, together with other authors like Mark Victor Hansen, Les Brown, Byron Katie and Ken Blanchard.
+He is also one of the contributing authors to “101 Great Ways to Improve Your Life – Volume 3“, together with other contributing authors like Byron Katie, Mark Victor Hansen, Les Brown and Ken Blanchard.

-In addition, Dr. Ong also gives talks and conduct workshops on self improvement, mind science and spirituality.
+In addition, Dr. Ong also gives talks and conduct workshops on self improvement, personal transformation, mind science and spirituality.